Atharvadarpude22/Simple-Linear-Regression-without-Sckit-learn/README.md

-Here’s your updated **README.md** — now focused entirely on the **mathematical intuition** of the project, without file listings or sample outputs.

----

 # 📈 Simple Linear Regression – Salary Prediction Based on Experience

 This project demonstrates how to build a **Simple Linear Regression model** completely **from scratch** using Python and NumPy, and then compares it with scikit-learn’s `LinearRegression`.